merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 This study is a follow-up to our [previous study](https://doi.org/10.1186/s13059-023-02924-x) on microbial colonization of the gut following fecal microbiota transplant, in which we introduced the concept of high metabolic independence as a determinant of microbial resilience for populations colonizing new individuals or living in individuals with inflammatory bowel disease (IBD).
 In the current work, we sought to (1) confirm our prior observations in a high-throughput comparative analysis of the gut microbiomes of healthy individuals and individuals with IBD, and (2) demonstrate that high metabolic independence is a robust marker of general stress experienced by the gut microbiome.
 To do this, we

-- created single assemblies of a large dataset of **publicly-available fecal metagenomes**
+* created single assemblies of a large dataset of **publicly*available fecal metagenomes**
-- computed the community-level copy numbers of metabolic pathways in each sample, and **normalized** these copy numbers with the estimated number of populations in each sample to obtain **per-population copy numbers (PPCNs)**
+* computed the community*level copy numbers of metabolic pathways in each sample, and **normalized** these copy numbers with the estimated number of populations in each sample to obtain **per-population copy numbers (PPCNs)**
-- determined which **metabolic pathways are enriched** in the IBD sample group
+* determined which **metabolic pathways are enriched** in the IBD sample group
-- identified **bacterial reference genomes** associated with the human gut environment
+* identified **bacterial reference genomes** associated with the human gut environment
-- scored the reference genomes as having **high or low metabolic independence** based upon completeness scores of the IBD-enriched metabolic pathways in each genome
+* scored the reference genomes as having **high or low metabolic independence** based upon completeness scores of the IBD-enriched metabolic pathways in each genome
-- analyzed the **distribution of each group of genomes** within the healthy fecal metagenomes and those from individuals with IBD
+* analyzed the **distribution of each group of genomes** within the healthy fecal metagenomes and those from individuals with IBD
-- **trained a machine learning classifier** with the IBD-enriched pathway PPCN data to differentiate between metagenome samples from individuals with IBD and those from healthy individuals
+* **trained a machine learning classifier** with the IBD-enriched pathway PPCN data to differentiate between metagenome samples from individuals with IBD and those from healthy individuals
-- tested the classifier on an independent time-series dataset **tracking decline and recovery** of the gut microbiome following **antibiotic treatment** (it worked quite well!)
+* tested the classifier on an independent time-series dataset **tracking decline and recovery** of the gut microbiome following **antibiotic treatment** (it worked quite well!)

 This webpage offers access to the details of our computational methods (occasionally with helpful context not given in the methods section of the manuscript) for the steps outlined above as well as to the datasets needed to reproduce our work.
 The workflow is organized into several large sections, each of which covers a set of related steps.